Loopback Static Routes Plugin

 learn-from-service, when enabled, will selectively allow access to configured services.
 The

 _internal_ tenant and the plugin scans the running SSR configuration for the services that allow access to the

 learn-from-service config can only be used when

 The configuration above will add a static route of

 _internal_ tenant it will not be considered for adding the static routes towards

 kni254.
 All prefixes learned through this method will get the same configured metric in Linux.
 For example both the routes will get a metric of

 128 in the above example.

-When the 128T router is running software version 4.3.0 or greater, the learning mode will automatically react to new services being committed to the 128T configuration and keep the Linux host routes in sync.
+When the SSR is running software version 4.3.0 or greater, the learning mode will automatically react to new services being committed to the SSR configuration and keep the Linux host routes in sync.

 In addition to, or instead of, learning routes through service definition, the user can add other static prefixes to the configuration.
 In the example below, first route adds a